tiiuae/ghaf/docs/src/technologies/nvidia_agx_pt_pcie.md

 echo "$VENDOR $DEVICE" > /sys/bus/pci/drivers/vfio-pci/new_id
 ```

-If everything went correctly this device is now bind to vfio.
-The vfio nodes
-in are usually owned by root and in some cases may in some cases be group
-accessible by vfio group.
-In any case to use the vfio devices the user
-who starts Qemu needs permission to the vfio device node.
+In case of success, this device is bound to VFIO.
+The VFIO nodes are usually owned by the root and in some cases may be group accessible by the VFIO group.
+To use the VFIO devices, the user who starts QEMU needs access to the VFIO device node:

 ```
 # List of vfio device <id> nodes
 ls /dev/vfio/